 • Security functions in systems such as IP locks, administration controls and logging;

 • Risk management processes that identify and mitigate risks and threats to your information;

 • Encrypted backups taken periodically to make sure data is always available,

-• Encryption on devices that hold data and ability to remote disable company devices;
+• Encryption on devices that hold data and USB ports disabled;

-This privacy was published in June 2019.
-It is due for review no later than June 2020.
+This privacy was published in May 2023.
+It is due for review no later than May 2023.
 We regularly review our internal security and privacy practices and may change this policy from time to time.
-When we do, we will inform you by updating our website and telling you in any documentation or messages we send you.
+When we do, we will inform you by updating our website and informing you in any documentation or messages we send you.

-Any exception to this must be approved by Arkk Solutions’ Data Compliance Officer in advance.
+Any exception to this must be approved by ARKK’s Data Compliance Officer in advance.